-- 1. This is the maximum frequency which can be applied to OSCIN, or, the maximum crystal frequency that can be used.
-If a crystal is used it must be operated in fundamental mode. - 2.
+- 1. This is the maximum frequency which can be applied to OSCIN, or, the maximum crystal frequency that can be - 2.
 The values of M, N and the frequency of OSCIN (if used) must be chosen so that this spec is met - 3.
-This is the time from when $V{\mbox{\footnotesize{CC}}}$ is applied until the output starts oscillating - 4.
+This is the time from when V{CC} is applied until the output starts oscillating - 4.
 When the device is initially powered up, or restored from the power-down mode, OE should be asserted (high).
 Otherwise the start of the t{stab} interval will be delayed until OE goes high.
 OE can subsequently be returned to a low level during the t{stab} interval to force out low after the t{stab} interval.
 If the external mode is selected t{stab} will be a function of the OSCIN period, i.e., external clock frequency.
 See "Calculated Parameters" to determine the value of t{stab} in this case. - Although OE does not normally affect OUT0 operation, if OE is held low during power-up the start of the t{stab} period will be delayed until OE is asserted.
 If OE remains low, OUT0 will not start. - 6.
 Operation with higher capacitive loads is possible but may impair output voltage swing and maximum operation frequency.